This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Species That Consume Seeds Entirely

-- Jays swallow sunflower seeds with gusto
+- Sparrows: Quick to swallow sunflower seeds without fuss.

 Benefits of Eating Seeds Whole